-We have applied the procedures, as described below, to the financial data included in the Duluth Transit Authority's National Transit Database (NTD) report for the year ended December 31, 2018.
-Such procedures, which were agreed to and specified by the Federal Transit Administration (FTA), in accordance with Title 49 U.S.C. §5335 (a) and the requirements set forth in the Uniform System of Accounts and the 2018 NTD Policy Manual and were agreed to by the Duluth Transit Authority Board, were applied solely to assist the Duluth Transit Authority and FTA in determining conformance with the Uniform System of Accounts requirements based on the following assertion by the Duluth Transit Authority's management:
+We have applied the procedures, as described below, to the financial data included in Metro Mobility's National Transit Database (NTD) report for the year ended December 31, 2018.
+Such procedures, which were agreed to and specified by the Federal Transit Administration (FTA) in accordance with U.S.C.
+Title 49 § 5335(a) and the requirements set forth in the Uniform System of Accounts and the 2018 NTD Policy Manual and were agreed to by Metro Mobility, were applied solely to assist Metro Mobility and FTA in determining conformance with the Uniform System of Accounts requirements based on the following assertion by Metro Mobility's management: